caiodmoretti/college_s_1/README.md

 # college_s_1
-Repository with exercices for the first semester.
+Repository with exercices for the first semester of classes.